James Haig Ferguson: Medical career

-In 1919 he became gynaecologist in charge of wards in the RIE. .One lasting contribution to obstetrics was the invention of the obstetric forceps which bear his name.
-He described these and their use in 1926.
+In 1919 he became gynaecologist in charge of wards in the Royal Infirmary.
+One lasting contribution to obstetrics was the invention of the obstetric forceps that bear his name, which he first described and used in 1926.
 These are described as mid-cavity forceps and are still used in the 21st century.
-They remained available for purchase in 2019.

 In 1928/9 he conducted an extended exchange of correspondence with the Russian gynaecologist Vasily Stroganov in Leningrad.
 These concerned translation of Stroganov’s book The Improved Prophylactic Method in the Treatment of Eclampsia (published New York, 1930).